BlockchainCommons/bc-envelope-cli-rust/README.md

 See the [docs](docs/README.md) directory for more information.

 **NOTE:** The `envelope` tool does *not* have the same command line syntax as the Swift `envelope` tool.

+## Version History

+### 0.9.1: July 12, 2024

+- Fixed bug that would cause certain valid combinations of SSKR shares to be rejected.